adrianosilvareis/auth-server/doc/session/login-session.md

 - [ ] the maximum number of sessions must be configured in the system
 - [ ] the lifetime of each session must be configured in the system
 - [ ] update authentication status to offline if not has other session opened
+- [x] drop session if it is active and any other condition is not valid